Investors and economists look at the difference between the yields of two distinct U.S. Treasury securities to predict

 The spread between the yields on the two- and 10-year U.S. Treasury notes, for example, is an important gauge regarding the current “shape” of the yield curve.
-The yield curve is a graph with plotted points that represent the yields over a given time on bonds of varying lengths.
+The yield curve is a graph with plotted points that stand for the yields over a given time on bonds of varying lengths.
 These are mostly bonds that can mature in as little as three months or as long as 30 years.

-Investors analyze the shape of the yield curve—and the changes to its shape—to gain a sense of what to expect of the economy in the near future.
-The yield curve steepens when the market foresees an environment of stronger growth, higher inflation, and/or interest-rate increases by the Federal Reserve.
+Investors analyze the shape of the yield curve, and the changes to its shape, to gain a sense of what to expect of the economy in the near future.
+The yield curve steepens when the market foresees certain trends.
+These include stronger growth, higher inflation, and/or an increase in interest rates by the Federal Reserve.
 “Steepening" means that the yields on longer-term bonds rise more than the yields on short-term bonds.
-(Keep in mind, prices and yields move in opposite directions).

-Conversely, when investors expect weaker or slower growth, a lower rate inflation, and lower interest rates from the Fed, the yield curve often flattens.
-In this case, the yields on longer-term bonds fall more than the yields on short-term issues.
+On the other hand, when investors expect weaker or slower growth, a lower rate inflation, and lower interest rates from the Fed, the yield curve often flattens.
+In this case, the yields on long-term bonds fall more than the yields on short-term issues.

-One of the most popular ways to measure these changes is to measure the difference between the yields on the 2- and 10-year Treasury notes.
-The following chart shows the difference in this spread over time.
+One of the most common ways to measure these changes is to compare the yields between the 2- and 10-year T-notes.
+The chart below shows this spread over time.

-When the line dips below zero, it means that the yield curve is “inverted” — or in other words, a rare case where short-term bonds are yielding more than their longer-term counterparts.
-With this knowledge, you can see various aspects of economic history displayed in the chart:
+When the line dips below zero, it means that the yield curve is “inverted”.
+This is a rare case where short-term bonds are yielding more than long-term bonds.
+In financial terms, this makes very little sense, but it happens.

 The slow growth of the late 1970s is shown by the 2- to 10-year yield spread moving into a deep inversion on the left-hand side of the graph.
-If you look to the upward slope of the line that follows, you'll see the recovery of the 1980s is reflected in the upward movement in the line thereafter.
+If you look to the upward slope of the line that follows, you'll see the recovery of the 1980s.